 We will cover topics including: data breach incident management, consent, data mapping, cross-border data transfer, data processor obligations, consent, rights of data subjects, one-stop-shop, enforcement and sanctions, privacy impact assessments, privacy by design, profiling restrictions and accountability.

-We will also produce mini-country guides to help you prepare a strategy meeting the requirements in your country.
+We will also produce mini-country guides to help you prepare a strategy meeting the requirements in your country (for example, see how CCPA compares to GDPR).
 Stay tuned!

 EU General Data Protection Regulation (GDPR) Game Plan Series - Part 1 Webinar